Courses: Browse & Enroll

 This course will examine the operations, structure, problems and issues within the field of domestic transportation.
 We will discuss the different modes of transportation, and how to select which is best for the organization, such as OTR (over the road carriers) and Intermodal (rail).
 We will review the impact of the current cost of fuel and how that affects the domestic carriers, airlines, steamship lines and other transportation methods.
 Also we will consider information technology applications, such as electronic data interface (EDI) and how the linking of data between organizations and optimization is affecting the future of transportation and logistics.
 This 1 credit course is listed as SCH-MGMT 697RL.

 Value Investing is designed to equip students with an historical perspective of the stock market and to acquaint them with some basic techniques for analyzing opportunities for investments in publicly traded companies.
 Such opportunities, it is assumed, are based in market inefficiencies that detach price from value and on the value-creating role of companies.
 As such, the course draws deeply on what we know about crowd psychology and as well on the approaches to analyzing the profit potential of specific companies.
 In effect, Value Investing is about investing in public companies the old fashioned way, one company at a time.
 Along with concepts/tools from psychology, strategy and finance, this course draws upon the teachings of Benjamin Graham, Philip Fisher, and Warren Buffet and on more modern practitioners such as Bill Miller and Seth Klarman.
-Prerequisite: SCH-MGMT 633, financial statement analysis, and a working knowledge of Microsoft Excel or equivalent spreadsheet software.
+Prerequisite: Working knowledge of Microsoft Excel or equivalent spreadsheet software.
 This 3 credit elective course is listed as SCH-MGMT 797VL.

 This course explores issues in emerging best practices for operating a business in the online environments of today.
 Specifically, this course will explore the collection, measurement and analysis of Internet information for the purposes of improving the customer online experience.
 We will also explore how web analytics can fit into an organization's broader marketing services.
 This 2 credit elective is listed as SCH-MGMT 697WA.